alfhh/showcaseJS/README.md

 ShowcaseJS builds a JSON with infomartion of your own repos, that are starred by you.
 Then you can do whatever you want with this information, be creative!

-Note: By default ShowcaseJS gets only the id, name, description and the number of stars of the repos, but you can specify the information that you want by sending a filter object.
+Note: By default ShowcaseJS gets only the id, name, description and the number of stars of the repos, but you can specify the information that you want by sending a filter object (Check documentation below).

 ```javascript
 {